 There are many species of fireflies.
-In the United States, there are about 136 species, while DuPage County has only three, according to Abby Dean, a naturalist at Fullersburg Nature Education Center in Oak Brook.
+In the United States, there are about 136 species, while DuPage County has only three.
 Each species has its own pattern of flashes to set it apart from other species.
 Usually it’s the male that you see flying around open areas of your yard.
 The female is usually perched on the ground or on a bush.
 If she likes what she sees, she will respond with another set of flashes.

-It’s OK to catch them and put them in a jar, but keep the jar moist with a damp paper towel, and don’t keep them for a long time “because they’ve got work to do,” Dean said.
+It’s OK to catch them and put them in a jar, but keep the jar moist with a damp paper towel, and don’t keep them for a long time because they’ve got work to do.

 The Great Smoky Mountains is one of the few places that has a synchronous species of fireflies that all flash at once.
 Their mating display usually takes place during a two-week period between May and June, according to firefly.org.
 (Photo courtesy of firefly.org)